ABrethome/ABrethome.github.io/_posts/2025-06-15-pinn-in-chemistry.md

 **Challenges and considerations with PINNs:**
 - The convergence of PINNs is influenced by numerous factors, including the choice of initializer, optimizer, and mesh.
 It is common for training to become trapped in local minima or converge to trivial solutions, especially when working with noisy experimental data.
 - Careful definition of the mechanistic model is essential.
-For example, if $u$ represents concentration, a constant solution such as $u(t) = 0$ may minimize the ODE residual but is not informative.
+For example, if $u$ represents concentration, a constant solution such as \\( u(t) = 0 \\) may minimize the ODE residual but is not informative.
 Initial and boundary conditions play a critical role in guiding the neural network toward meaningful, non-trivial solutions.
-- The initial condition loss is designed to prevent convergence to trivial solutions (e.g., $u(t) = 0$).
+- The initial condition loss is designed to prevent convergence to trivial solutions (e.g., \\( u(t) = 0 \\)).
 However, in practice, the ODE loss may favor trivial solutions, while the initial condition loss encourages non-trivial ones.
 The relative weighting of these losses can therefore be significant.
 - The magnitudes of different loss components can vary substantially during training, making it challenging to select appropriate weights.
 For instance, the initial condition loss may dominate early in training, while the PDE loss can become more significant later.
 - In applications involving experimental data, model validation is typically performed using real data and data loss metrics.
 Validating against synthetic data generated from the mechanistic model primarily assesses the model’s ability to fit the theoretical equation, which may not reflect real-world performance.
 As a result, increasing the weight of the data loss often improves validation metrics, regardless of the quality of the mechanistic model.